MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-03-integrate-debezium-and-sink-connectors-with-aws-glue-schema-registry.md

 Now we can go to the Glue schema registry, and under the schema's we can see the schema for all the Kafka topics created by the Debezium(except the schema changes topic - which is not required)

-{% include lazyload.html image_src="/assets/aws/Integrate Debezium And Sink connecters With AWS Glue Schema Registry-1.jpg" image_alt="Integrate Debezium And Sink connectors With AWS Glue Schema Registry" image_title="Integrate Debezium And Sink connectors With AWS Glue Schema Registry" %}
+{% include lazyload.html image_src="/assets/aws/Integrate Debezium And Sink Connecters With AWS Glue Schema Registry-1.jpg" image_alt="Integrate Debezium And Sink connectors With AWS Glue Schema Registry" image_title="Integrate Debezium And Sink connectors With AWS Glue Schema Registry" %}

 ## Using JSON Format: